lancenicholls3/lancenicholls/index.md

   <div style="flex:1; min-width:260px;">
     <p>
-      I’m a junior at Johns Hopkins majoring in Mechanical Engineering with minors in Psychology and Applied Math & Statistics, and I compete on the varsity cross-country and track teams.
+      I’m a senior at Johns Hopkins majoring in Mechanical Engineering with minors in Psychology and Applied Math & Statistics, and I compete on the varsity cross-country and track teams.
 My experience as an athlete sparked a passion for biomechanics, which I’ve explored through research and hands-on engineering projects.